reactjs/react.dev/src/content/learn/removing-effect-dependencies.md

 And making `messages` a dependency introduces a problem.

-Every time you receive a message, `setMessages()` causes the component to re-render with a new `messages` array that includes the received message.
+Every time you receive a message, `setMessages()` causes the Component to re-render with a new `messages` array that includes the received message.
 However, since this Effect now depends on `messages`, this will *also* re-synchronize the Effect.
 So every new message will make the chat re-connect.
 The user would not like that!

 To fix the issue, don't read `messages` inside the Effect.
 Instead, pass an [updater function](/reference/react/useState#updating-state-based-on-the-previous-state) to `setMessages`: